efimlosev/corpcolo/cabinetswitches/README.md

 It was tested on cisco 2960series.

-You have  install two  additional program:
+You have to install two  additional program:

 - netcat
 - sshpass